dinomar/EskomApiBufferService/README.md

 Edit `appsettings.json` to configure the service.

-`DelayInMinutes - Time between getting a new status update from Eskom's loadsheadding api`
+`DelayInMinutes - Time between getting a new status update from Eskom's loadsheadding api.`
-`Retries - Number of times this service should try the get a new status update from the Eskom's loadsheadding api`
+`Retries - Number of times this service should try the get a new status update from the Eskom's loadsheadding api.`
-`StatusMinRange - Used for validating a acceptable response from Eskom's loadsheadding api`
+`StatusMinRange - Used for validating a acceptable response from Eskom's loadsheadding api.`
-`StatusMaxRange - Used for validating a acceptable response from Eskom's loadsheadding api`
+`StatusMaxRange - Used for validating a acceptable response from Eskom's loadsheadding api.`
 `MaxLogs - Maximum number of statuses to keep cached.
-The clean up run when this ammount is exceeded`
+The clean up run when this ammount is exceeded.`

 ```